ResearchUpdated March 26, 2026

 This could change tomorrow.

-OpenAI updates ChatGPT's search capabilities regularly and is actively building a formal therapist referral network with credentialing and matching algorithms.
-The factors that influence recommendations today may shift as the technology evolves.
-What will not change: the trend toward AI-mediated discovery.
+OpenAI updates ChatGPT's search behavior regularly.
+The factors that influence recommendations today may shift as the product evolves.
+What looks more durable is the broader trend toward AI-mediated discovery.

 The ethical question: Should AI be recommending therapists based on web presence?
 That is a legitimate concern.
 Web presence is not a proxy for clinical skill.
 But the same critique applies to Psychology Today rankings, Google search results, and even word-of-mouth referrals.
 No discovery mechanism evaluates clinical competence directly.
 The question is not whether AI search is perfect.
 The question is whether you want to be visible in the channel where a growing number of clients are looking.